PundiAI/pundi-docs/pundi-aifx/deploying-on-fxcore-evm/cross-chain-bridges/bridging-tokens-from-other-networks.md

 ## For Users

-f(x)Wallet will soon be able to support the Gravity Bridge
+Pundi Wallet will soon be able to support the Gravity Bridge